Jhoulys Chacin dominant in Brewers' 7-1 win over Giants

 Taylor Williams and Dan Jennings retired three batters apiece to complete the four-hitter.

-Yelich had a two-run broken bat single off Cueto in the second and hit his 15th homer leading off the fifth against reliever Ty Blach.
+Yelich had a two-run broken bat single off starter Johnny Cueto in the second then hit his 5th homer leading off the fifth against reliever Ty Blach.

-"We found some holes and Yelly had a couple of really big hits," Counsell said.
-"He's locked in.
-He's in a really good place."

 Jesus Aguilar, Erik Kratz and Orlando Arcia also drove in runs for Milwaukee.